vinayakchandra/Spotify-AD-blocker/README.md

 # Spotify-AD-blocker
-Spotify AD blocker for Mac and Windows
+Spotify AD blocker for Mac and Windows.
 #working
     closes and opens spotify when AD comes
 External Modules that you have to install